rticulus/papilion-courses/README.md

 - Easy navigation throughout

 #### 4. Skeleton Surface

 - Wireframes: clearly defined 5-page site

-- Navigation bar for easy reference to pages
+- Fixed navigation bar for easy reference to pages

-- Main(Home) page, About (Support Options) page, Image Gallery page and Contact page with contact form
+- Main(Home) page, About (Support Options) page, Image Gallery page, Contact page with contact form and Booking page that opens up over any page you were previously on

 - Footer with Social Media